"All truths are easy to understand once they are discovered; the point is to discover them."

 http://edworkforce.house.gov/uploadedfiles/02.10.11_coulson.pdf: The chart above shows that since 1970 education spending per student increased aggressively, without any improvement in scores under all administrations of either party.
 The state tests were made easier to produce higher scores to qualify for No Child Left Behind funds.
 The ACT, or SAT national tests show what a child has learned from grade one to twelve and the qualifications for job training or college readiness.
 The readiness of graduates since 2005 was measured with greater accuracy by the ACT, measuring job training or the CHANCE for finishing the first year only of a college or technical school.
 It 2006 ACT announced that their empirical research indicates that job and college requirements have become the same (there is some variation here depending on the institution).
 The results to date are putting 65-85% of the students (percentage depending on the state), WITH A REGULAR DIPLOMA on the street so that they are not even trainable for a job, per ACT's "readiness" definition since 2006 (http://www.act.org/research/policymakers/pdf/ReadinessBrief.pdf).

-If one wants to understand this area, read http://usaedustat.com/1actscoresexplained.html (with links to ACT's documents).
+If one wants to understand the ACT Readiness area, read http://usaedustat.com/1actscoresexplained.html (with links to ACT's documents).
 It explains how the most important test, the ACT, evaluates students, how ACT defines "Career and College Readiness" (ACT CCR) with links to ACT documents.
 ACT CCR means readiness to have favorable odds (not 100%) to finish only the first year of college or technical school since 2009 or to be trained for a job, since in 2006 ACT published that the requirements for job training and college readiness have become the same.